Pos1t1veGuy/geopy/README.md

 # Object groups
 Geopy has a group for primitives and shapes, that you can use as default shape.
-You can get intersections of PrimitiveGroup or Composite inside:
+You can get intersections inside of PrimitiveGroup or Composite:
 ```py
 >>> from geopy import Composite, Triangle, Box, Circle
 >>> p1 = Triangle([1,0],[0,0],[0,1])